Find Affordable College Courses

 Dallas, TX

 El Centro College ranked #16 on this year’s Best Value Nursing Schools in the Southwest Region list.
-El Centro College is a fairly large public school located in the large city of Dallas.
+El Centro College is a very large public school located in the large city of Dallas.

-El Centro College undergraduate students pay an average of $6,000 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at El Centro College are $6,000 a year.
 On average, nursing graduates from El Centro College take out $18,559 in student loans while working on their degree.

-El Centro College also claimed a spot on our Best Nursing Schools in the Southwest Region list.
-It’s in the top 5% of all schools in this category.
+On top of its placing in our value ranking, El Centro College also did well on our Best Nursing Schools in the Southwest Region list.
+It’s in the top 5% of all schools reviewed in this analysis.

 Full Nursing at El Centro College Report